nrfconnect/sdk-nrf/samples/matter/template/README.rst

    * Commission the device.
    * Send Matter commands.

-   At the end of this procedure, **LED 1** of the Matter device programmed with the template sample starts flashing in the Short Flash Off state.
+   At the end of this procedure, **LED 1** of the Matter device programmed with the sample starts flashing in the Short Flash Off state.
    This indicates that the device is fully provisioned, but does not yet have full Thread network connectivity.
 #.
 Press **Button 1** for 6 seconds to initiate the factory reset of the device.